lukeformosa/gig-technical-test/README.md

 - I first analysed the problem and identified a possible solution.
 - I then researched for the ideal packages to use to create the RESTful API along with a connection to the DB (PSQL).
 - Started off by generating a template Maven project using [Spring Initializr](https://start.spring.io/).
-- From this project, I spent a few hours getting to grips with Java and understanding how the Spring framework interacts with the PSQL db and handles API calls.
+- From this project, I spent a few hours getting to grips with Java and understanding how the Spring framework interacts with the PSQL DB and handles API calls.
 - From this point onwards, I felt confident in implementing the required business logic to create the solution required.

 ## Architecture